 Have you heard of barefoot running?
 Thousands of people are turning in their running shoes and enjoying running free.
 If you like to run or have ever considered running, you may find barefoot running interesting.
-This post contains affiliate links to help support this blog.

 What Is Barefoot Running?